GRESB/api-docs/source/includes/_asset-responses.md

-# Asset-Level Data
+# Asset Data

-The GRESB survey allows certain data to be provided at the asset level.

-These data include:

-* Basic identifying information for the asset:
-  * your unique id
-  * a descriptive name
+Asset data can be posted via the `asset_level_data` endpoint.
+The data consist of building characteristics and annual data.
+Building characteristics are constant over time, whereas annual data changes annualy.
+Some data is only valid for the most current of the two reporting years, other data is valid for both years.

-  * geographical location
+* Buidling characteristics:
+  - gresb asset identifier
+  - location specifics (e.g.  city, address, latitude)
+  - construction year

+* Annual data - most current year:
+  - gross asset value
+  - operational control
-  * gross floor area
+  - floor areas and total area size
-  * property type
-  * major renovation
+  - data coverage change (energy, water)
+  - data coverage (performance indicators)
+  - maximum coverage (performance indicators)

+* Annual data - both years:
+  - annual vacancy
+  - ownership period
-  * new construction
+  - new construction and major renovation

-* Annualized Performance Indicator data in the following areas:
-  * energy consumption
+  - energy consumption
-  * ghg emissions
+  - ghg emissions
-  * water consumption
+  - water consumption
-  * waste
+  - waste weight

-* Current year information of the asset:
-  * data coverage change
-  * year of construction
-  * gross asset value
-  * sub floor areas
-  * operational control
-  * directly managed

 You may submit data for any number of buildings for your user in one or more of these areas.
 The respondent may also provide data on other assets or for the same assets but in different areas.
-The data you access through the API is specific to your application and does not include data on the respondent's other assets or areas.
+The data you access through the API is not specific to your application and does include data on the respondent's other assets or areas.
+In other words, you can access assets from a common pool - as long as the assets are part of the entity.
 It is the responsibility of the respondent to make sure that data submitted from multiple API partners does not conflict.

-The data you submit will not be modified within our application.
-To make changes, respondents will be instructed to use your application.

 This API is designed to meet the needs of applications that upload data to GRESB in real-time or as a batch and treats the entire dataset as a single resource.

 ## Create/Update Asset Data Set